 2011 Durban Agreement

 The 2011 UN Climate Conference in Durban resulted in the Durban Platform for Enhanced Action.
 This marked the first time that all countries agreed to limit or reduce their carbon emissions.
-The EU nations and other developed countries agreed to a second commitment period under Kyoto. the required funding mechanisms under Durban, were not finalized, however – which resulted in challenges in implementation of the Enhanced Action Platform and with UN-REDD.
-Agreement was reached on projects that qualify for CDM, but failed to reach agreement on new JI mechanisms.’
+The EU nations and other developed countries agreed to a second commitment period under Kyoto.
+However, the required funding mechanisms under Durban were not finalized, which resulted in challenges in the implementation of the Enhanced Action Platform and with UN-REDD.
+The agreement was reached on projects that qualify for CDM but disagreed on new JI mechanisms.’

-Subsequent developments after Durban saw Canada withdraw from the Kyoto Portocols, and Russia, Ukraine, Belarus, Kazakhstan, Japan, New Zealand not taking new targets for a second commitment period.
-The 2013 Warsaw Convention focused on deforestation, as did the 2014 New York Meeting where they issued the New York Declaration on Forests.
+After Durban saw Canada withdraw from the Kyoto Protocols and Russia, Ukraine, Belarus, Kazakhstan, Japan, New Zealand not taking new targets for a second commitment period, the 2013 Warsaw Convention focused on deforestation, as did the 2014 New York Meeting where they issued the New York Declaration on Forests.

-Each of the Parties are required to set and communicate their GHG emission goals, reflecting their “highest possible ambition” in light of their development level and national circumstances.
-Developed country parties will undertake the lead in reductions, and will support developing country parties in their implementation.
+Each of the Parties must set and communicate their GHG emission goals, reflecting their “highest possible ambition” in light of their development level and national circumstances.
+Developed country parties will undertake the lead in reductions and will support developing country parties in their implementation.
 Parties must communicate with transparency their efforts and results.